-^{}This graph is a summary of current EDIS data for gastroenteritis presentations
+\This graph is a summary of current EDIS data for gastroenteritis presentations

-Rotavirus notifications to the Department of Health decreased slightly in the past week and remained lower than levels usually reported at this time of the year.
-The number of norovirus detections at PathWest decreased in the past week (Figure 11).
+Rotavirus notifications to the Department of Health increased in the past week while norovirus detections at PathWest decreased (Figure 11).

 Figure 11.
 Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the last eight weeks